-Chuck explained that staff met with local developers, contractors and engineers to discuss the best approach to obtaining good backfill operations.
-He said that the reason staff recommended flowable fill is because you cannot make a mistake, once it is down it is done.
-He noted that you can get compaction not using flowable fill if it is done appropriately.
-In the meeting of this group, they came to the consensus that will maintain the integrity of the infrastructure (street) that will be placed above excavated areas and avoid settlements that is listed in Exhibit 1.
+Flowable fill does come with an expense and while this material is ideal for backfilling when installing some infrastructure, it becomes economically not feasible.
+Following consensus brought to the Board, staff met with local developers, contractors and engineers to discuss the best approach to obtaining good backfill operations.
+We came to a consensus that will still maintain the integrity of the infrastructure (street) that will be placed above excavated areas and avoid settlements.
+The proposed specification is detailed in Exhibit 1.